[Leia em português]

 In line with the central borough’s efforts to regularize and organize street vendors in the city center, the city provided standardized kiosks to accommodate street vendor’s activities in several streets in downtown Fortaleza.
 On Barão do Rio Branco Street, vendors who previously partially obstructed the sidewalk clear path have been organized in new kiosks, aligned with existing light poles and street furniture to ensure that the clear path can be continuous and unobstructed.

 In the days that followed the implementation of this project, there was a major spike in the number of people using the newly added street furniture.
-With support from our team, the city staff will continue to collect on-site metrics to evaluate the impact of this transformation in the weeks and months to come.
-We expect the results to prove that prioritizing walkability, safety, and street activity will not only improve public safety for everyone and curb road fatalities, but also set yet another precedent for more efficient, sustainable, and vibrant streets in Fortaleza.
+On average, 65% more people linger and spend time at Barão do Rio Branco street since the redesign.
+We expect these results to prove that prioritizing walkability, safety, and street activity will not only improve public safety for everyone and curb road fatalities, but also set yet another precedent for more efficient, sustainable, and vibrant streets in Fortaleza.

 Click the image above to play timelapse.